 The Israeli CPI shows the change in prices of a standard package of goods and services which Israeli households purchase for consumption.
 The index is published on a monthly basis by Israel’s Central Bureau of Statistics on the 15th of each month (see here).

 A major component of the Madad Consumer Price Index is the Israel real estate market—the CPI includes a housing index and sub-indexes such as tenant-owned housing services and rent.
 Further, the vast majority of mortgages in Israel are linked to the CPI.

-If linked to an index, the outstanding amount owed on the purchase price of an apartment will go up if the relevant index goes up.
+If linked to an index (tzamud le’madad), the outstanding amount owed on the purchase price of an apartment will go up if the relevant index goes up.
 However, if the index goes down, the purchase price of the property will not automatically come down since a base threshold index rate is fixed in the contract.
 Therefore it is advisable depending on the economic climate to consider the possibility of an acceleration of the schedule in payments, which could save a lot of money.

 In general, there is a direct correlation between the Madad Consumer Price Index and interest rates.
 When inflation goes up, the Bank of Israel could be expected to raise interest rates to suppress inflation.
-In a historical perspective, Israel went through a hyperinflation period in the 1970s and 1980s, when levels increased steadily from 13 percent in 1971 to 111 percent in 1979, jumping to 191 percent in 1983 before reaching a peak of 445% in 1984.
+From a historical perspective, Israel went through a hyperinflation period in the 1970s and 1980s, when levels increased steadily from 13 percent in 1971 to 111 percent in 1979, jumping to 191 percent in 1983 before reaching a peak of 445% in 1984.
 To bring inflation back to normal levels, the government put a total freeze on the price of all goods and services.
 As a result of this measure, inflation dropped to 185 percent in 1985.
 A year after the freeze was lifted gradually inflation fell to 19 percent.
 In the 1990s, inflation levels stabilized further and declined to 1.3 percent in 1999.